oguzdelioglu/warmify/README.md

 ## 🛠️ Tech Stack & Vibe Coding Journey

-This project was built by leveraging **Gemini 3 Pro** in AI Studio's Build environment.
-The "Vibe Coding" process allowed for rapid prototyping of complex features.
+This project demonstrates the power of Gemini 3 Pro's "Vibe Coding".
+Instead of writing boilerplate manually, I prompted the vibe:

-> I prompted the vibe: *'Create a leveling system where users unlock new neon skins for their skeleton avatar based on XP'* and *'Design a Three.js background that reacts to workout intensity'*.
+> *'Create a leveling system where users unlock new neon skins for their skeleton avatar based on XP'*
+>
+> *'Design a Three.js background that reacts to workout intensity'*

 Gemini generated the complex logic for the `LevelingSystem`, `RigOverlay`, and `GameLoop`, allowing for a polished, high-fidelity prototype in record time.

 *   **Frontend:** React 19, TailwindCSS, Lucide React.
 *   **AI & Logic:**